jogp10/GongasMaze/README2.txt

 sort of a remaster of the version of the game that we had developed previously, both of us immediately thought of making that happen.
 Unfortunately, as explained bellow, we faced some difficulties and that couldn't be made because we were afraid the whole thing couldn't be made on time.

-In comparition to the first project, we named the variables more clearly to make the code more readable.
+In comparison to the first project, we named the variables more clearly to make the code more readable.
 We also made the functions smaller so it would be easier to debug, to increase readability and make the code more consistent throughout the project.